iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Can make my phone a bit hotter than I am comfortable with.<br> :date: __2021-02-13 23:03:54__

 > App is good but could be better.
 The platform & institutions should take cues from BOINC's Android app's advance settings & notification feature.
 Also, as others have mentioned, you need to keep the calculations coming at a steady rate or at least inform users if there will be a slow down.
 BOINC institutions do this - they inform users if there will be a pause for maintenance or other reasons.<br> :date: __2021-02-11 22:45:34__

-> I love the fact I can use this app and feel like I'm making a difference, currently I'm at home alot so when I'm not actively using my phone or I'm asleep I just let the app run, I would not recommend powering a project if your actively using the device however because it's using your phone as a processor for constant calculations it gets very hot and slows down all other stuff, but if you dont actively use your phone much while it charges it's a great tool to make a difference!<br> :date: __2021-02-09 13:29:37__

-> Like helping out<br> :date: __2021-02-08 19:40:23__